SajaALfahmi/Arduino-temperature-gauge/README.md

-# Arduino-temperature-gauge

-The purpose of this document is to define the requirements for the Arduino Body Temperature Monitoring System project.
-It includes the hardware requirements, functional and non-functional requirements, use cases, user stories, scenarios, and acceptance criteria necessary for the successful implementation of the system.
+# Arduino Body Temperature Monitoring System

+This document outlines the details of the Arduino Body Temperature Monitoring System project, including its hardware and software requirements, features, system design, and usage instructions.
+The system now includes an alert mechanism with a buzzer to notify users when high temperatures are detected.

 ## Features
-- Body Temperature Measurement
-- Real-time Data Display
+- **Body Temperature Measurement:** Measures the temperature using the GY-906 infrared temperature sensor.
+- **Real-time Data Display:** Displays temperature readings on an LCD screen.
-- Accurate Temperature Detection
+- **Accurate Temperature Detection:** Ensures precise temperature readings.
-- System Health Monitoring
+- **Alert System:** Activates a buzzer alarm when the temperature exceeds a predefined threshold.
+- **System Health Monitoring:** Monitors the functionality of components in real-time.

 ## Requirements

-## Hardware
+### Hardware

-- Microcontroller: Arduino Uno.
+- **Microcontroller:** Arduino Uno.
-- Ultrasonic Sensor: HC-SR04 for object detection.
- - Soil Moisture Sensor: Analog sensor (range: 0–1023) for waste classification.
-- Servo Motor: SG90.
+- **Temperature Sensor:** GY-906 for accurate infrared temperature readings.
+- **Buzzer:** Provides an audible alert for high-temperature warnings.
+- **LCD Screen:** Displays temperature readings in real-time.
-- Connecting Wires: Male-to-male and male-to-female jumper wires.
+- **Connecting Wires:** Male-to-male and male-to-female jumper wires.

- ## software
+- **Power Supply:** USB cable or external power source for the Arduino board.

+### Software
-  Arduino IDE: For writing and uploading the code to the microcontroller
+- **Arduino IDE:** For writing, debugging, and uploading the code to the Arduino Uno.

 ## How to Use

-  - Setup the System:
+1. **Setup the System:**

-       Assemble the hardware components as per the circuit design.
+   - Assemble the hardware components as per the circuit diagram.
+   - Ensure proper connections between the GY-906 sensor, buzzer, LCD screen, and Arduino Uno.
+2. **Load the Code:**
+   - Open the Arduino IDE.
-       Load the Arduino sketch into the Arduino IDE.
+   - Load the provided Arduino sketch.
-       Connect the microcontroller to your computer via USB.
+   - Connect the Arduino Uno to your computer via USB.
-       Upload the code to the microcontroller.
+   - Upload the code to the Arduino Uno.
+3. **Operate the System:**
+   - Power the Arduino Uno.
+   - Monitor the LCD screen for temperature readings.
+   - Listen for the buzzer alert if the temperature exceeds the set threshold.

 ## System Design

-## Modules
+### Modules
+1. **Measurement Module:**
-- Measurement Module: The GY-906 sensor uses infrared technology to measure the temperature of the object and the surrounding environment.
+   - Uses the GY-906 infrared sensor to measure body and ambient temperature.
+   - Reads temperature data continuously for real-time monitoring.

+2. **Display Module:**
-- Display Module (Optional): Displays the temperature readings in real-time on an LCD screen or via the serial monitor.
+   - Shows the temperature readings on an LCD screen or through the Arduino serial monitor.

+3. **Alert Module:**
+   - Activates the buzzer when the temperature exceeds a specified threshold, ensuring timely notifications for high-temperature conditions.

+## Future Enhancements
+- Integrating wireless communication (e.g., Bluetooth or Wi-Fi) for remote monitoring.
+- Adding a feature to log temperature data over time.
+- Providing a mobile or web interface for user convenience.